FNNDSC/pfstorage/README.rst

 Most simply, ``pfstorage`` is a module that offers a regularized interface to some other backend object storage.
 While currently supporting ``swift``, the long term idea is to support a multitude of backends.
 By providing its own interface to several storage backends, this module removes the need for client code to change when a different object storage backend is used.

-While at its core a module/library, ``pfstorage`` also provides a command line script interface mode to the library.
+While at its core a module/library, ``pfstorage`` also provides two modes of stand-alone access: (1) a command line script interface mode to the library, and (2) a persistent http server mode.
 In the command line mode, the main module functions are exposed to appropriate CLI.
 In the http server mode, a client can use curl-type http calls to call the underlying library functions.

 ************
 Installation